Getting there

 Honest catches.

-Long-haul flights to East Africa are genuinely long — expect 18 to 24 hours of total travel time from the US East Coast, more from the West.
 We strongly recommend an Arusha layover night before going into the bush; it’s the single most undervalued upgrade to a safari.

 Most international flights into JRO arrive late at night (10 PM to 1 AM).
 Bush planes leave early (7 to 9 AM).
 Without a layover, you start your safari on no sleep.